 3. Probation.
 Length of Probation to be determined by the MLUA Board.

 a.
-An umpire on probation shall not be assigned postseason games, but may continue to be assigned regular season or off-season games.
+An official on probation shall not be assigned postseason games, but may continue to be assigned regular season or off-season games.

 b.
-The MLUA Chair is responsible for notifying the Assigner of umpire on
+The MLUA Chair is responsible for notifying the Assigner of official on

 probation.